- Introduction

 Normalizing Data for Display

-This data was provided to us already normalized, however this will not always be the case; an alternative option would be to select ‘demand’ and normalize it against the population.
+This data was provided to us already normalized, however this will not always be the case.
+An alternative option would be to set the Field back to ‘demand’ and then manually normalizing it against the population by setting the Normalization value to ‘population.’

 Conveying meaning with colour

 Next we will look at the Color Scheme.
-You can pick several from the drop-down, or press the ‘Format Colour Scheme” at the bottom of the drop-down to be given a window that allows you to select custom colours at intervals across the gradient.
-When picking your colour scheme, your primary focus should be that the colours are intuitive!
-Going from green to red will convey a very different meaning than red to green.
-Secondly, you should pick a Color Scheme that fits the theme of your map!
+You can pick from several options in the drop-down menu, or click ‘Format Colour Scheme’ at the bottom of the drop-down to be given a window that allows you to select custom colours at intervals across the gradient.
+When choosing your colour scheme, your primary focus should be that the colours are intuitive.
+Going from green to red will convey a very different meaning than if you go from red to green.
+Secondly, you should pick a Color Scheme that fits the theme of your map.
+And remember: ‘darker’ values generally mean ‘more.’

-Lets look at a couple examples below of how a poor choice can show the wrong message:
+Lets look at a couple of examples below that show how a poor choice can show the wrong message:

 3. Proportional Symbols

-• All symbols should be visible.
-The smallest symbols should be bigger than dots.
+- All symbols should be visible.
+The smallest symbols should be larger than dots.

 ArcGIS Pro Proportional Symbols

-Add the university points to the layer using the XY Point Data tool like we did in Lab 3.
-Note that you cannot drag-and-drop XY data directly onto ArcGIS Pro.
+Add the university points to the layer using the XY Table To Point tool like we did in Lab 3.
+Note that you cannot drag-and-drop XY data directly onto ArcGIS Pro (because it will only appear as a Standalone Table – you’ll still need to run the XY Table To Point tool).

 This layer contains the 3 universities in New Brunswick that have a post-graduate program as listed by Wikipedia (https://en.wikipedia.org/wiki/List_of_universities_in_Canada).